thewhatifproject/renewablerhythms/README.md

 │ ├── p5.min.js # p5.js library\
 │ └── p5.sound.min.js # p5.js sound library\
 │\
-├── index.html # Main HTML file\
+├── index.html # Main HTML file in the repo\
-├── sketch.js # Main JavaScript file containing the p5.js code\
+├── sketch.js # Main JavaScript file containing the p5.js code in the repo
-└── README.md # Project README file\

 ### Usage
 To run the project, open the `index.html` file in a web browser.